 We got our first client.
 We already had a team of four software developers and one system admin.
 So, we paused the project we had planned and of course, put our client’s needs first.
 Time has passed and the product was nearly done.
 Then, came the time to test it.
 We hadn’t any QA testers, our software team was mostly focused on development, so we decided to include the rest of our non-developers team-workers in it.

 Since our graphic designer and marketing manager had some work gaps and no greater priorities at the time, we decided to include them in the testing phase.
 We just gave them user login into the system and password to access the application.

 When a new pair of eyes was brought into the application, we faced a whole new experience.
 Within just a single word document, with good text format and print screens inserted for better navigation, we had them notes coming.

 App bugs, notes on user experience, interface remarks and much more.
 Soon afterward, our product was ready to sell.

 So, here’s how they say they approached it:

 - Just start clicking.
 Not sure what the button over there does?
 That’s a note for itself.
 Suggest a better CTA text for it, better design, or a new placement on the display.

 - Beware security and privacy info.
-Check user settings, usernames and passwords.
-Does the application allow for password change?
-Is it hidden, or can you read the password entered.
+Check user settings, usernames, and passwords.
+Does the application allow for a password change?
+Is it hidden, or can you read the password entered?
 Is there a way to change it?

 - Tooltips are helpful.
 Not sure what the button does.
 The user will probably get confused, too.
 Suggest adding some tooltips to important functions, buttons, option on the application.